 - Ramelteon (Rozerem)

-People battling depression have to be especially careful with alcohol.
-Approximately one-third of individuals with major depression also meet the criteria for an Alcohol Use Disorder.
-When the two conditions cooccurs, each can worsen the other.
+People who suffer from a depressive disorder need to be especially careful with any use of alcohol.
+In fact, approximately one-third of individuals with major depression also meet the criteria for alcohol use disorder (AUD).
+When these two conditions co-occur, each invariably worsens the other disorder.

-In fact, people who drink while taking antidepressants run the risk of achieving the OPPOSITE effect – increasing their feelings of depression and hopelessness.
+In fact, those who drink while taking antidepressants run the considerable risk of achieving the completely opposite effect, and so actually increasing their feelings of depression and hopelessness.
+Although it is true that most SSRI-class antidepressants, such as Paxil, do not react with alcohol, that is not the case for all types of depression medication.

 - Citalopram (Celexa)